Roy Mason (architect): Biography

-In 1996, at age 57, he was killed by a man named Christopher Robin Hatton at the architect's home in the 4200 block of Military Road NW.
-Christopher Robin Hatton was supposedly a close acquaintance of Roy Mason.
+In 1996, at age 57, Mason was killed by a man named Christopher Robin Hatton at the architect's home in the 4200 block of Military Road NW in Washington, D.C.
+Hatton was supposedly a close acquaintance of Mason.
 A month after the slaying, the killer was still on the run and hunted by the police.
-Christopher Hatton, in a drug-induced rage and demanding money from Mason, bludgeoned Mason with a hammer twenty-five times (per the autopsy).
-Christopher Robin Hatton was sentenced to fourteen years for the murder of Roy Mason.
+Hatton, in a drug-induced rage and demanding money from Mason, bludgeoned Mason with a hammer twenty-five times (per the autopsy).
+Hatton was sentenced to fourteen years for the murder of Roy Mason.

 Works

 Foam houses

 Mason was interested in futuristic homes that use alternative materials which make it easier to build homes and more affordable.
-He developed foam-built homes, including the Mushroom House in Bethesda, MD outside Washington, D.C in 1974.
+He developed foam-built homes, including the Mushroom House in Bethesda, MD outside Washington, D.C., in 1974.
 The architect Paul Rudolph would call Roy Mason "the marshmallow architect" because of the fluffy outcome of foam-built houses.
 The Xanadu House belongs to the Blobitecture style.

 Smart houses

 Mason also favored the concept of computer automated homes which he demonstrated in his Xanadu homes with Bob Masters.
 Mason invented architronics, which was exemplified in his Xanadu House near Disney World.
-The Xanadu was a protype of a smart home, with a control center in the family room, lightning control, automatic temperature control, sound-proof and computer-equipped work and study stations, kitchen software for cooking and shopping lists (the 'Robutler'), and a plan to create a fridge/microwave to store and cook food, preprogrammed music playlists selected according to the family mood...
+The Xanadu was a prototype of a smart home, with a control center in the family room, lightning control, automatic temperature control, sound-proof and computer-equipped work and study stations, kitchen software for cooking and shopping lists (the 'Robutler'), and a plan to create a fridge/microwave to store and cook food, preprogrammed music playlists selected according to the family mood...